Shaheed Minar, Dhaka: 1952–1971

-Shaheed Minar (1963–1971)

-Following the formation of local government by the United Front in April 1954, the anniversary of 21 February was declared a holiday and it became possible to construct the new monument.
+Two years after the first monument was destroyed by the then police force, a new Shaheed Minar (Monument of Martyrs) was constructed in 1954 at the same place, to commemorate the protesters who lost their lives.
+This Minar was inaugurated by the then Professor of Dhaka University and the pioneer and prominent cultural and literary personality Natyaguru Nurul Momen.
+Work on a larger monument designed by the architect Hamidur Rahman began in 1957 with the support of the United Front government.
+Following the formation of the provincial government by the United Front in April 1954, the anniversary of 21 February was declared a holiday and it became possible to construct the new monument.
 A foundation stone was laid in 1956, and a government committee chaired by University of Dhaka Vice-Chancellor Dr Mahmud Husain and including the principal of the Fine College of Arts, Zainul Abedin, was constituted to plan, design, and approve the monument's construction.
 The committee approved the design of sculptor Hamidur Rahman, followed by the construction of Shaheed Minar, starting in 1957.
 Hamidur Rahman's model was a huge complex on a large area of land in the yard of Dhaka Medical College Hostel.
 The enormous design included a half-circular column to symbolise the mother with her fallen sons standing on the monument's central dais.
 Yellow and deep blue pieces of stained glass, symbolising eyes reflecting the sun, were also to be placed in the columns.
 The marble floor was designed to reflect the moving shadows of the columns.
 The basement of the Minar also included a 1500 sqft fresco depicting the history of the language movement.
 A railing decorated with Bengali alphabet was to be constructed in front.
 Two footmarks coloured red and black, indicating the two opposite forces, were also in the design.
 Besides this a museum and a library were also included in Hamidur Rahman's design.
 A fountain shaped like an eye was also to be constructed.
 Rahman specifically designed the materials of the monument to withstand the area's tropical climate.

 Construction started in November 1957, under the supervision of Hamidur Rahman and Novera Ahmed.
 Most of the work, including the basement, platform, some of the columns with the rails, footprints and some of the murals were also finished when martial law was declared in the area, and the construction was forced to a halt.
 Construction work was completed in 1963, leaving much of Fatamatuj's design unfinished.
 It was inaugurated on 21 February 1963, by the mother of Abul Barkat, Hasina Begum.
 The Minar was severely damaged by the Pakistan Army during the Bangladesh Liberation War in 1971.
 The columns were destroyed on the night of the commencement of the genocide, 25 March 1971.

 The Pakistani Army crushed the Minar and placed over the rubble a signboard reading "Mosque".